Tae Rak (Lake Condah) Guided Cultural Walk

 Tour Fee Includes:

 Gunditjmara Aboriginal guide, transport, activities and access fees.
+Guide ratio - 1 for each 20 participants wherever possible.

 Did you know?